AndreasHeger/CGATReport/doc/GalleryMatrices.rst

 hinton-plot
 ===========

-The :class:`SphinxReportPlugins.Plotter.HintonPlot` plots labeled data as a weight matrix.
+The :class:`CGATReportPlugins.Plotter.HintonPlot` plots labeled data as a weight matrix.
 The width and colour of each box shows the weight.

 .. report:: Trackers.LabeledDataExample